Sugar & Allied Industries Limited: Overview

-SAIL sits on approximately 5000 acre of land owned by the factory owners; Alam Group, under sugar cane cultivation.
+SAIL sits on approximately 5000 acre of land owned by the factory owners; Modern Group, under sugar cane cultivation.
 The company also has 4,000 registered out-growers who collectively have 25000 acre under sugar cane farming.
 SAIL is the fourth-largest manufacturer of sugar in Uganda, producing an estimated 60,000 metric tonnes annually in 2013, accounting for approximately 14% of national output.
 Kakira Sugar Works, located in Kakira, Jinja District, is the nation's largest sugar producer, accounting for approximately 40% of national output.
 Kinyara Sugar Works (KSW), in Kinyara, Masindi District, is the second-largest producer of sugar in the country, accounting for about 27% of national output.
 Sugar Corporation of Uganda Limited (SCOUL), located in Lugazi, Buikwe District, produces about 14% of total national output.
 The remaining 6% is produced by Sango Bay Estates Limited, located in Kakuuto, Rakai District, Central Uganda.
 The estimated 450,000 metric tonnes of sugar produced by the five leading sugar manufacturers in Uganda is marketed to the Eastern African countries of Burundi, Democratic Republic of the Congo, Kenya, Rwanda, South Sudan, Tanzania and Uganda.